UniMath/agda-unimath/src/foundation-core/whiskering-homotopies.lagda.md

 ### Unit laws for whiskering homotopies

+The identity map is the identity element for whiskerings from the function side, and the reflexivity homotopy is the identity element for whiskerings from the homotopy side.

 ```agda
 module _
   { l1 l2 : Level} {A : UU l1} {B : UU l2}